immutag/immutag/README.md

 ## Example

+Initialize an immutag content directory with a bitcoin mnemonic.

+`imt init <dir> <mnemonic>`

+`imt init my-dir "lottery shop below speed oak blur wet onion change light bonus liquid life fat reflect cotton mass chest crowd brief skin major evidence bamboo"`

 Add a music file with tags that can be used to find it later.

+`imt add <file> <tags...>`

 `imt add Vivaldi\ -\ Four\ Seasons.mp3 music vivaldi classical`

-1F2qMp82j3BLopARtHM91SqvEgXWzKNoDB

-What we did in general.

-`imt add <file> <tags...>`
+1AkbrXgctNNu7VBfSk8XZgCKRAV7HtTcj2

-1F2qM is the file name to immutag.
+1Akbr is the is the file name to immutag.
 It's copied into a immutag's file store, which is simply a directory versioned by git-annex.

 Since we likely won't remember the long global file address, we can search for it by tag or metadata.

 `imt find`

 A menu of all the files will appear.
 Start typing terms such as, `mp3`, `vivaldi`, `music`, or `classical` to find it.
-When you select the one you want, imt will spit out the full file name 1F2qMp82j3BLopARtHM91SqvEgXWzKNoDBA, in this case.
+When you select the one you want, imt will spit out the full file name 1AkbrXgctNNu7VBfSk8XZgCKRAV7HtTcj2, in this case.
 That can be pipped into whatever you want or copied to open it up.

-For examaple, open it up with xdg-open (automatically opens the file with the appropriate default or user defined software, such as a browser.)
+For examaple, open a file with xdg-open.

 `xdg-open $(imt find)`

 Actually, the find file menu may appear familiar.
-It's literally fzf, a cli utility to find files.
+It's fzf: a cli utility to find files.

 ## Install (dev)